GiulioRossetti/dynetx/README.md

 ![DyNetx logo](http://dynetx.readthedocs.io/en/latest/_static/dynetx.png)

-DyNetx provides implementations of dynamic networks in python (built upon [networkx](http://networkx.github.io)).
+DyNetx provides implementations of dynamic networks in python (it is built upon [networkx](http://networkx.github.io)).

 The project documentation can be found on [ReadTheDocs](http://dynetx.readthedocs.io).